bdew-hnh/hafen-client/README.md

 * Completion percent text on items (e.g. in study window)
 * Transfer by highest/lowest QL with mousewheel
 * Nightvision mode (with configurable brightness)
+* Hide item from cursor
+  * Allows limited interaction with the game world while holding an item - walking, opening containers, etc.
 * Option to always show the long tooltip on items
 * Option to show plant and tree growth stages
 * Option to show damage on objects